 Trump wanted to buy Greenland.
 Everyone thought it was a joke.
 Prime Minister Mette Frederiksen of Denmark said No that the idea was absurd.
-It got ugly.
 It unleashed a torrent of jokes on late-night television and social media and finally exploded into a serious diplomatic rupture between the United States and one of its longtime allies.
-There is a political correct way to go about this... but as always Trump missed the opportunity and did it his way and the world considers him a joke at this point.
+There is a political correct way to go about this... but as always Trump missed the opportunity and did it his way.
+The world considers him a joke at this point.

 NASA scientists track Greenland's melting ice, and the findings are not good Market Watch - August 16, 2019